 - How long will the walk last?

-- The cost of services: Make sure to discuss the pet walker’s rate and what that rate entails.
+Make sure to discuss the pet walker’s rate and what that rate entails.
 Just because a pet walker is less expensive doesn’t mean it’s the best deal for your pet or even your pocketbook.
+Ease of booking and simplicity of payment are important factors as well.

 - How can payment be made?

-- Do you provide your own waste supplies?
+- Do you provide the waste pick up bags?

 - What is required from me to make this successful?